Silversmithe/sous-chef/README.md

 # sous-chef
-A voice assistant for cooking
+A voice assistant for recipe-based cooking